 What is SPanel?

 SPanel is our proprietary management system through which you will control virtually all aspects of your hosting account.
-It’s available completely free of charge for all clients who pick one of our shared or managed cloud VPS hosting solutions, and although it’s not the first control panel of its kind, it comes with a few unique features that help you manage your Scala Hosting account quickly, easily, and securely.
+It’s available completely free of charge for all clients who pick one of our managed cloud VPS hosting solutions, and although it’s not the first control panel of its kind, it comes with a few unique features that help you manage your Scala Hosting account quickly, easily, and securely.